6 Ways to Use Canva to Help Your Online Course Stand Out

 After logging in, you’ll be taken to the main design manager page.
 Any previous projects you’ve work on will display here and you’ll also see options for creating various types of content using templates.
 There are dozens of templates, but the main design template categories are:

-- Social Media Posts
+• Social Media Posts

-- Documents
+• Documents

-You’ll also notice that at the very top of the design manager page, there’s an option to use custom dimensions.
+You’ll also notice that at the very top of the design manager page, there’s an option to use a custom size.
 This option allows you to set a specific image size and begin with a blank canvas for your project, dropping in various elements such as text, images, shapes, etc. I would recommend starting with a few of the templates first just to get a feel for how the platform works.
 The templates are also great for a little creative inspiration if you’re stuck.
 Also, keep in mind that the pre-made templates can all be edited, so you can add/remove elements, change colors, change fonts, and more.

 After you select a template, you’ll enter the actual project editor.
 In the project editor, you’ll have six main tabs on the left:

-*Text: This is of course where you would add a heading, subheading, or body text to your image.
+• Text: This is of course where you would add a heading, subheading, or body text to your image.
 However, I also jump in here all the time for inspiration by looking through the pre-made text elements.

-The project editor itself is actually very simple so we won’t cover that in detail.
+The project editor itself is actually very simple so I won’t cover that in detail.
 It has all of the straightforward commands you would expect to see; font, font size, font color, alignment, spacing, copy elements, delete elements, etc.

 Let’s Move On to the Fun Stuff!